-As of December 31, 2015, we had \$105.0 million outstanding and \$20.0 million available under our Capital One Credit Facility, and \$275.0 million outstanding and \$85.0 million available under the Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 Act.
+As of December 31, 2016, we had \$80.0 million outstanding and \$45.0 million available under our Capital One Credit Facility, and \$333.0 million outstanding and \$52.0 million available under the Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 Act.
+As of December 31, 2015, we had \$105.0 million outstanding and \$20.0 million available under our Capital One Credit Facility, and \$275.0 million outstanding and \$85.0 million available under our Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 Act.
+See Note 5 - Borrowings to the financial statements included elsewhere in this Form 10-K for additional information regarding the Credit Facilities.